haliphax/xthulu/README.md

 For the time being, the web server only demonstrates simple interoperability between the REST API and static pages.
 It is available at https://localhost.

-⚠️ [Traefik][] will be using an untrusted certificate, and you will likely be presented with a warning.
+> ⚠️ [Traefik][] will be using an untrusted certificate, and you will likely be
+> presented with a warning.

+The same credentials may be used here; for the `guest` account, any password (or a blank password) will work.

 [asyncssh]: https://asyncssh.readthedocs.io/en/latest/
 [blessed]: https://blessed.readthedocs.io/en/latest/intro.html